World’s largest business accelerator builds on its proven formula for readying cleantech entrepreneurs for market…

 A: Click here for a list of regions in the United States.

-A: No. If you have team members who live or work in a given region, you must enter in that region.
-If you have team members who live and work in more than one region then you must enter the region in which the majority of team members live or work.
+A: No. If you have team members who live or work in a given region, you must apply in that region.
+If you have team members who live and work in more than one region then you must apply in the region in which the majority of team members live or work.
 If your team is equally spread between two or more regions then you may choose from the regions in which you are eligible to apply.

 Q: Our team has a breakthrough idea/technology, but we do not have a working prototype.
 Do we have a fair chance to win?